 Equipped with new development skills, fast, flexible tools, and a jumpstart at Tanzu Labs, the Hedberg team is steadily developing and transitioning from the old Hedberg to the new H2 applications.
 “In the environment that we're working in and the way that we're working, we're pushing out updates every week—and with the goal of doing it even more frequently,” said DeRoo.

 This has significant implications for Steelcase’s business.
 “In the past when there were changes in the market and we needed to get new capabilities to dealers, it could take 14 months,” said Miller.
 “Now, we’ve taken that down to a matter of days…that is a radical shift that will lead to business results for both the dealers and us.”

-Additionally, using Pivotal Platform and cloud native practices allows Steelcase to develop and release new capabilities while the legacy system is still in use.
+Additionally, using VMware Tanzu Application Service and cloud native practices allows Steelcase to develop and release new capabilities while the legacy system is still in use.
 “What we've been able to do is develop this in a way that they could run both and that allows them to really develop this in a fast iterative way, which is key,” explained Miller.

 “We get better feedback and we get it a whole lot quicker which is great,” said Brian Walch, Director of IT for Hedberg Data Systems.